It is by riding a bicycle that you learn the contours of a country best — Ernest Hemingway

 “Mom!
 Don’t!” yells your son from behind you, and you grin all the wider as you lower your feet back onto the pedals, stifling a giggle.
 He eventually pedals up closer and looks at you with his brow furrowed like you’re being too mischievous.
 You slow down (ever so slightly) and flash him a happy thumbs-up.

 What a ride!

-You and your family made a long list of adventures and activities you hoped to cover while vacationing here on Kauai’s gorgeous South Shore: ziplining, chasing waterfalls, hiking Waimea Canyon, spotting monk seals, but you hadn’t guessed what a fun excursion you’d have on rented bikes.
+You and your family made a long list of adventures and activities you hoped to cover while vacationing here on gorgeous Kauai South Shore: ziplining, chasing waterfalls, hiking Waimea Canyon Trail, spotting monk seals, but you hadn’t guessed what a fun excursion you’d have on rented bikes.
 Your concierge at Koloa Landing Resort had suggested them and all your peeps were game.
 Now you think that this just may be your family’s best day on the island yet.
 And it’s not even noon!